Mobile phone security

 Always have a passcode on your phone made up of numbers and/or letters.
 Don't tell it to anybody that has access to your phone.
 You may consider telling your passcode to a friend that lives far away so that they can unlock your phone in the case that something happens to you.

-In the United Staes, law enforcement cannot compel you to turn over the passcode to your phone because the Constitution protects you from self-incrimination.
+In the United Staes, law enforcement to turn over the passcode to your phone because the Constitution protects you from self-incrimination.

 However, law enforcement might be allowed to use your face or fingerprint to unlock your phone.
-This is an ongoing debate, but the safest thing is to avoid the debate and always use a numeric or alphanumeric passcode.
+This is an , but the safest thing is to avoid the debate and always use a numeric or alphanumeric passcode.

 Phones are easily lost, damaged, or stolen.
 It is important to back up the information on your phone if you do not lose it.